gskril/farcaster-indexer/README.md

 ## How to deploy

-Create a [Supabase](https://supabase.com/) account and empty project.
-Connect to the CLI using your Postgres connection string under Project Settings > Database.
+Create an empty [Supabase](https://supabase.com/) project and connect to the CLI.
+If you get a warning that says "Local config differs from linked project", update the `major_version` in [supabase/config.toml](supabase/config.toml) to `15`.

 ```
 supabase login